95th Kvartal, Kryvyi Rih

-Kvartal 95 (95-й квартал) is a residential neighborhood in the central part of Kryvyi Rih, Ukraine.
-Its name literally means "Quarter", in the way the city was divided during the post-war (World War II) Soviet period.
+95th Quarter or 95th Kvartal (95 квартал) is a public square and also a residential neighborhood in downtown Kryvyi Rih, Ukraine.
+Its name literally means "quarter", in the way the city was divided during the post-war (World War II) Soviet period.

-Later, after the dissolution of the Soviet Union, the neighborhood became famous in connection with Volodymyr Zelenskyy and his stage production Kvartal 95 Studio which was named after it.
-With Zelenskyy becoming the President of Ukraine, the Kvartal 95 fame spread outside of Ukraine.
+Nowadays, the neighborhood became famous in connection with the 6th president of Ukraine Volodymyr Zelenskyy — and his stage production Kvartal 95 Studio, which was named after it due to its proximity to all project participants (although the number "95" also had symbolic significance).
+With Zelenskyy becoming President of Ukraine and gaining increasing international fame, the name "95th Quarter" spread beyond Ukraine.